Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/README.md

 If this argument is not provided, the default value of `NONE` will be used.

-To specify the column parse from STAR gene count output, specify one of the following integer arguments:
+To specify the column parse from STAR gene count output, specify the `column_number` parameter.
+The three valid integer arguments are:

 * `2` : counts for unstranded RNA libraries
 * `3`: counts for first read stranded libraries